samraisbeck/MTE219-Truss-Calculator/README.md

 Program to calculate the modes of failure for a crane truss.

 ## General Info
-By Sam Raisbeck - Updated July 5, 2017
+By Sam Raisbeck - Updated July 7, 2017

 This program is meant for calculating the failure modes and corresponding loads for a crane design (MTE 219 @ UW).
-Currently, you must enter in the values in `main.py` for member length, width, etc. The GUI is not functional right now for adding custom values for members.
+To look see how to use the GUI, run the program and go to About->Help or hit Ctrl+H. Currently, the save and load features are not working, but you should be able to create your design and calculate the results.
+Then, upon closing the program, it will give the option to save the design.
+However, saving should soon become functional from within the GUI itself.

 It's easy to create members, just add in the correct values.
 To create joints, the members must be added to the joints such that they are in order of